skycoin/skycoin/cmd/cli/README.md

   -h, --help                 help for walletCreate
   -l, --label string         Label used to idetify your wallet.
-  -m, --mnemonic             A mnemonic seed consisting of 12 dictionary words will be generated -n, --num uint             Number of addresses to generate.
-By default 1 address is generated. (default 1) -p, --password string      Wallet password
+  -m, --mnemonic             A mnemonic seed consisting of 12 dictionary words will be generated -n, --num uint             Number of addresses to generate. (default 1) -p, --password string      Wallet password
-  -r, --random               A random alpha numeric seed will be generated -s, --seed string          Your seed
+  -r, --random               A random alpha numeric seed will be generated.
+  -s, --seed string          Your seed
   -t, --type string          Wallet type.
-Types are "collection" or "deterministic" (default "deterministic") -f, --wallet-file string   Name of wallet.
+Types are "collection", "deterministic" or "bip44" (default "deterministic") -f, --wallet-file string   Name of wallet.
 The final format will be "yourName.wlt".
-                             If no wallet name is specified a generic name will be selected. (default "skycoin_cli.wlt")
+                             If no wallet name is specified a generic name will be selected. (default "skycoin_cli.wlt") -w, --wordcount uint       Number of seed words to use for mnemonic.
+Must be 12, 15, 18, 21 or 24 (default 12)
 ```

 #### Examples